namtvit07/pushpop/README.md

 `template` is a function that renders a template in context of the step responses and returns a string.
 The first argument is a template file name, located in the `templates` directory by default.
-The second and third arguments are the response and step_responses respectively.
+The second and third arguments are the `response` and `step_responses` respectively.
-An optional fourth parameter can be used to change the path templates are looked for in.
+An optional fourth parameter can be used to change the path templates are looked up in.

 Here's a very simple template: